 2 – Poltergeist (1982)

 Poltergeist (1982) was one of the first horror films I saw as a child – it’s still a great introduction to the genre for older kids who aren’t ready for the intense stuff yet.
 In contrast to the slow, psychological nature of The Others (2001), Poltergeist is a roller coaster ride of a movie with plenty of scares and jumps.
 Few horror films have balanced thrills, drama, humour, and scares as successfully as Poltergeist.
-Less psychological than some of the other films on this list, director Tobe Hooper and producer Stephen Spielberg load Poltergeist with unforgettable imagery – from haunted trees and clowns to maggot-infested pieces of steak and exploding graves.
+Director Tobe Hooper and producer Stephen Spielberg load Poltergeist with unforgettable imagery – from haunted trees and clowns to maggot-infested pieces of steak and exploding graves.
 Poltergeist is both visually thrilling and emotionally engaging.
 Most importantly, amidst all the scares the film never forgets the importance of humanizing the family at the centre of the haunting, allowing the audience to be fulling engaged and have a sense of stakes in the film’s climax.

 1 – The Haunting (1963)